 - Caernarfon Castle - Gwynedd.
 Southern part of old Caernarfon town contains impressive castle, built in the site of older castle in 1283.
 Castle bears reminescence to Walls of Constantinopole.

 - Caerphilly Castle - Caerphilly.
 Largest castle in Wales and second largest in Britain, one of the largest in Europe.
 Constructed in 1268 – 1271 as a concentric castle with extensive water defences.
 Well preserved, represents unique monument of castle architecture.

 - Carew Castle - Pembrokeshire.
-Enormous, impressive castle, built circa 1270, part of the castle converted into Tudor style mansion in 16th century.
+Enormous, impressive castle, built sometimes around 1270, part of the castle converted into Tudor style mansion in the 16th century.
 Ghost story about tormented ape.

 - Carreg Cennen Castle - Carmartenshire.
 Spectacular ruins of medieval castle towering above a precipice.
 This naturally secluded place has been used as a fortress since prehistoric times.
-Stone castle first built in late 12th century, rebuilt into present form in late 13th century.
-In ruins since the second half of 15th century, renovated in 19th century.
+Stone castle first built in the late 12th century, rebuilt into present form in the late 13th century.
+In ruins since the second half of the 15th century, renovated in the 19th century.